Muterra/doc-golix/spec.md

 See above for description.

-### 4. Recipient MUID
+### 4. Recipient GUID

-The MUID of the recipient.
+The GUID of the recipient.

 ### 5. Private inner container

 Encrypted asymmetrically against the public key for the recipient.
 Once decrypted, the plaintext contents are defined as:

-1. The MUID of the MEAR author.
+1. The GUID of the GARQ author.
 2. A 2-byte identifier for the payload contents
 3. The length, in bytes, of the payload
 4. The payload